 Most of operations at BIP is explained through context-sensitive help.
 In addition, detailed manuals explaining use of submission wizards are available below:

 From the home page you may access a separate section dedicated to the API documentation where you find all information needed to write your own calls for programmatic data upload and retrieval.

 We have organised number of practical training courses on using the BIP.
+The first workshop on how to use the database has been held on the 7.09.2016.
 All slides, hands-on tutorial and test data sets are available on github for you to follow in your own pace.
-Do not hesitate getting in touch should you have question regarding the tutorial content or beyond.

-Login for submission is managed by an external oauth service, ORCiD.
-If you already have an ORCiD id, you can use it to access every functionality (submission and analysis) of the Portal.
+Login for submission is managed by an external OAuth service, ORCiD.
+Registration is very quick and registered users can access every functionality (submission and analysis) of the Portal.